Eustachekamala/Eustachekamala/README.md

 ### 👨‍💻 About Me

-#### I am an Experienced Software Engineer specializing in Python (Flask) and JavaScript (Node.js, Express.js, React) programming, with a strong foundation in Computer Engineering.
+#### I am an experienced software engineer specializing in Python (Flask) and JavaScript (Node.js, Express.js, React) programming and have a strong computer engineering foundation.
 I have a proven track record of designing and building scalable web applications, leading cross-functional teams, and delivering impactful, user-centric solutions.
 My expertise lies in full-stack development, RESTful API design, and database optimization, which I leverage to enhance system performance and user experience.
 I am passionate about driving operational efficiency, innovation, and secure software solutions for mid-sized tech companies.
 I thrive on solving real-world problems through cutting-edge technology and collaborative project management.

 ### 🔧 Tech Stack & Skills